F. Ray Keyser Jr.: Career

 A Republican, Keyser served three terms in the Vermont House of Representatives (1955–1961), and was Speaker from 1959 to 1961.

 In 1960 Keyser defeated the Lieutenant Governor, Robert S. Babcock in the Republican primary for governor.
 He won the general election, and he served one term, 1961 to 1963.
 At age 33, Keyser was the youngest person to be elected Vermont's governor.
 During his term he initiated the Vermont Industrial Building Authority as a way to stimulate economic growth and job creation, and also oversaw expansion of the state park system.

 In 1961 Keyser was awarded the honorary degree of LL.D. by Tufts University.
 Also in 1961, Keyser appeared as a contestant on an episode of To Tell the Truth; five years after an appearance by West Virginia Governor Cecil Underwood, Underwood appeared again; Keyser was one of the two impostors who claimed to be Underwood.

 In 1962 Keyser lost his race for reelection to Democrat Philip H. Hoff.
 Hoff's victory marked the first time Republicans had lost the governorship since the founding of the Republican Party in the 1850s and as of 2021 is the last time an incumbent governor of Vermont has been defeated for re-election.

 From 1965 to 1970, Keyser was vice president and general counsel for the Vermont Marble Company, and he was chief executive officer and chairman of the board from 1970 to 1979.

 From 1967 to 1972, he was on the board of the Federal Reserve Bank of Boston and he was a director of the Central Vermont Public Service Corporation and chairman of the board from 1980 to 1997.

 In 1980 he organized the Rutland law office of Keyser and Crowley.
 Keyser also served as a director of the Union Mutual of Vermont insurance company.

 Keyser's first wife, former Vermont First Lady Joan Keyser, died in 2002; the couple had three children.
 He married Mary Lou (Underhill) Keyser in 2005.

-A longtime resident of Proctor, Keyser died at his daughter's home in Brandon on March 7, 2015, at the age of 87.
+A longtime resident of Proctor, Keyser died at his daughter Carol Fjeld's home in Brandon on March 7, 2015, at the age of 87.
 He was buried at Highland Cemetery in Chelsea.